8 Surprising Facts About Tanagers

 8. Tanagers Help Control Caterpillars

-People once believed that a scarlet tanager could eat 2,000 gypsy moth caterpillars in an hour.
+People once believed that a scarlet tanager could eat 2,000 spongy moth caterpillars in an hour.
 That’s false, but these birds do help control pests.